enpitsulin

 }

-Then we manage this state using the manage method of tauri::Builder.
+Then use the manage method of tauri::Builder to manage this state.
 We can then encapsulate the command to use the methods of this object to retrieve data.

 #![cfg_attr(